6.Chapter4.Geography.Motion of the Earth

 3. Why does the month of February have 29 days, after every four years?
 Explain.

 4. How do day and night occur on the earth?
-Explain with the help of a diagram.
+Explain with

 Inside Questions/Answers